 - Fixed interest rate of @SUIRCurrent% for undergraduate students for the @AYCurrent academic year

-- Fixed interest rate of @SGIRCurrent% for graduate students for the @AYCurrent academic year
+- Fixed interest rate of @SGIRCurrent% for graduate and professional students for the @AYCurrent academic year

 - No payments while enrolled in school at least half-time